Fluctuation-Response Theory of Non-Equilibrium Complex Fluids: Fluctuation-Response relations and examples

 \textit{Computation of the reactive frequency matrix $\mat{\omega}$\,.} The static correlation matrix $\mat{\omega}$ is computed symmetrically at $\tau=0$ to account for the discontinuity of the derivative at the time origin:

 Using Eq.~\eqref{eq:equality_psi_top} and Eq.~\eqref{eq:psi_exp}, this can be rewritten as:

 Thus, we find that $\mat{\omega}$ is an anti-symmetric matrix proportional to $\Omega$:

-We consider, in this example, the time reversal signatures of the dynamical variables in $\vec{r}=(x,y)^\top$to be the same, therefore $\mat{\omega}$ vanishes when the system is in equilibrium ($\Omega= 0$); $\mat{\omega}$ describe a non-reciprocal coupling out of equilibrium.
+We consider, in this example, the time reversal signatures of the dynamical variables in $\vec{r}=(x,y)^\top$ to be the same, therefore $\mat{\omega}$ vanishes when the system is in equilibrium ($\Omega= 0$); $\mat{\omega}$ describes a non-reciprocal coupling out of equilibrium.

 \textit{Computation of the kernel, $\mat{\hat{K}}(s)$\,.} In Laplace space, we have the following relationship for a steady state:

 By substituting $\Delta \hat{\phi}(s)$ into the expression for the kernel $\mat{\hat{K}}(s)$ [Eq.~\eqref{eq:K}], we obtain: